 - Industrial relations are changed, for example, in how employees and employers organize their relations.

 These terms have become quite trendy in the last few years and usually trendy things are just a fad.
 In the case of digital transformation, it is here to stay because the world itself is becoming more and more digital every day.
 Countless apps on the app store aim to simplify your daily routines, millions of websites help you streamline your household purchases, and numerous logistics companies use geolocational data to optimize their routes and deliver the goods faster to you.

 According to the Digital 2021 Global Overview Report, over 66% of the global population (5.22 billion people) have cell phones, and almost 60% of the world’s population (4.66 billion) have internet access.
-These numbers will continue to grow and it’s important for businesses, especially those that have been present on the market for many decades, to adjust their operations accordingly in order to compete with the “born-digital” rivals.
+These numbers will continue to grow and it’s important for businesses, especially those that have been present on the market for many decades, to adjust their operations accordingly to compete with the “born-digital” rivals.

 What digitalization is not – despite the first impression, it’s not so much about the technology itself.
 The primary focus of digital transformation is on empowering employees and reaching business goals and KPIs with the help of organizational change, processes, data, and technology.